cliffano/couchtato/README.md

 That 'c' in function (c, doc) is a utility variable, it provides you the following convenient functions:

+    # save the document in database
     c.save(doc)

+    # remove the document from database
     c.remove(doc)

+    # increment a counter associated with a particular key
     c.count(key)

+    # log a message to both the console and couchtato.log file
+    # if you only want to display a message on the console,
+    # simply use good old console.log(message)
+    c.log(message)

 If you need to access the native CouchDB driver used by Couchtato, use